raqueeb/e_return_nbr/README.md

 # e-Return NBR — Agentic Filling Strategy (Bangladesh)

-An **agentic playbook** for pre-filling the Bangladesh NBR e-Return (etaxnbr.gov.bd) using [opencode](https://opencode.ai) + Playwright MCP: an AI agent walks the return wizard, patches your draft against your own data files, and **stops at Save draft** — you review, pay, and submit yourself.
+An **agentic playbook** for pre-filling the Bangladesh NBR e-Return (etaxnbr.gov.bd) using [opencode](https://opencode.ai) (but anything will work) + Playwright MCP: an AI agent walks the return wizard, patches your draft against your own data files, and **stops at Save draft** — you review, pay, and submit yourself.
+This started as a fun Facebook [post](https://www.facebook.com/share/p/1JNZ6wwUno/), but became a reality now.

 > **Not tax advice.** The guide teaches form mechanics; your figures, your responsibility.
 Nothing in this repo ever pays or submits — safety rails are built into the runbook.